Canterbury Shaker Village, Canterbury NH

 In the 1890’s – 1920’s the Shakers enjoyed a surge in income (and interest) when Shaker women entrepreneurs hit it big with a product in huge demand among high society – the “Dorothy Cloak.”
 Used as an opera cloak, this simple woolen “little red riding hood” cape was all the rage.
 For the most part, Shaker women traveled to New York City to take orders, though a few wealthy patrons found their way here.
 The very last Dorothy Cloak was made in Canterbury in 1973. ( You can still buy a mini American Doll version here for around $32.)

-Today, there are four Shakers left – in New Glouster, ME.
+Today, there are three Shakers left – at Sabbathday Lake Shaker Village in New Glouster, ME.
 Canterbury remained an active Shaker Village until the death of Sister Ethel in 1992, though it had been turned into a Museum in the 70’s.
 You can wander in and out of the 17 buildings on a self-guided tour or take one of several guided tours.
 Plan to spend at least 3 hours here, and if you can, take the 75 minute Canterbury Story Tour.
 Open daily mid-May-mid- October 10-5, $17 adults, $8 children.